blachlylab/mucor3/README.md

 | chr1  | 1000 | TA  | T      | bar           | ...        | 20      | 45      |
 | chr1  | 3000 | G   | GATAGC | oncogene      | ...        | 300     | 78      |

-### Datastore
+## Datastore
 The key advancement of using JSONL as a intermediate data type is it flexibility and use in noSQL datastores.
 When using a large number of samples or a more permanant dataset that may be analyzed several times, a noSQL database may offer more flexibility and robustness.
-We have provided python scripts that can be used to upload data to an Elasticsearch instance and query VCF data from an elasticsearch instance.
+We have provided python scripts that can be used to upload data to an Elasticsearch instance and query VCF data from an Elasticsearch instance.